Timelesz: Work as a trio

 The group released their first extended play under the new name in June 2024.
-The eponymous single, out in three formats (deluxe edition, limited edition, and standard edition), will include the previously released songs "Honne to Tatemae", "Jinsei Yūgi", and "Puzzle".
+The eponymous single, out in three formats (deluxe edition, limited edition, and standard edition), included the previously released songs "Honne to Tatemae", "Jinsei Yūgi", and "Puzzle".
 The lead song from the new EP, "Anthem", was written and produced by Tomohisa Yamashita.
 Yamashita's comment on the song: "I wanted them to sing about the strength of turning the impossible into the possible.
 I wrote these lyrics because I thought that having them sing this song now would give courage and hope to many people!".
 The song was premiered on their radio program "timelesz's QRZONE", the music video was released the following day in their official YouTube.

 Timelesz Project and the new members

 As revealed in April 2024, the group held auditions for new members.
 Out of 18,922 candidates, 350 passed to the second stage.
 This part of the recruitment was taped for the Netflix series "timelesz project -AUDITION-", with the members screening every candidate.
 The Netflix series started distribution on September 13 in Japan, and later worldwide.
 A sort of "director's cut" backstage series, with comments by the members, has been shared in YouTube under the name "timelesz behind the audition" as companion series to the Netflix one.

-Their tour "We're timelesz Live Tour Episode 0", first one after the name change, started on June 22, 2024, in Makomanai, Sapporo, and ended on August 25 in Osaka.

 A single, "Because", was released on November 20, and was their collective 27th single, but the first as timelesz.

 The last episode of the Netflix series, aired on February 15, 2025.
 After singing the last pair of songs ("Run" and timelesz' new single, "Rock This Party"), the winners of the project to be the new members were revealed: Shuto Inomata, Taiki Shinozuka, Masaki Hashimoto, as well as Starto members Takuto Teranishi and Yoshitaka Hara.
 The new members were introduced to the press 5 minutes after the end of the program.
 In the press conference, Kikuchi proposed a toast, giving each of the new members a colored drink, which ended being the color each one was to adopt: Shinozuka, white, for him to "look for your own color"; Teranishi, light blue, "support the people around while being calm, trustworthy, and mature"; Hashimoto, pink, "cute, yet strong and passionate"; Inomata, yellow, "kind, loving and positive mind" (Hara added that Inomata is like the sun "I hope that the sense of closeness will permeate the fans", while Kikuchi joked on the choice of color, not knowing if he should have chosen "Yamabuki color").
 As Sato started the toast, Hara blurted out that his drink was bitter, and Matsushima smiled saying "let's go on with this".
 Hara asked Kikuchi if he had prepared a normal, "refreshing drink", and he answered "Sorry, it was a mistake".
 Hara's color is yellow-green.